GoogleCloudPlatform/pubsec-declarative-toolkit/README.md

 We have also put together the following [guide](docs/advanced-install.md) to deploy a standalone Config Controller instance or see the examples [directory](examples/) for example installation methods.

+After the Kubernetes cluster is fully provisioned - proceed to [Deploy a landing zone v2 package](docs/landing-zone-v2/README.md).

 ## Additional Documentation

-You may want to look at the [documentation](https://github.com/ssc-spc-ccoe-cei/gcp-documentation) published by **[Shared Services Canada](https://www.canada.ca/en/shared-services.html)**, providing a good level of details on how they have implemented the Landing Zone v2 solution to host workloads from any of the 43 departments of the Government of Canada.
+You may want to look at the [documentation](https://github.com/ssc-spc-ccoe-cei/gcp-documentation) published by **[Shared Services Canada](https://www.canada.ca/en/shared-services.html)**, providing a good level of details on how they have implemented the [Landing Zone v2 solution](docs/landing-zone-v2/README.md) to host workloads from any of the 43 departments of the Government of Canada.

 For further documentation on the project, including the setup pre-requirements and supporting service such as Config Connector and Config Management.